 When it comes to how companies are dealing with it, last year was undoubtedly a shock, but this year, the corporate sector is gearing up with better preparation and a more effective approach to stay competitive.
-Above all, ensuring employee engagement and retention is a priority for almost every organisation.
+Above all, ensuring employee engagement and retention is a priority for almost every organization.

 Apart from the mental health measures, things that were promised last year — higher wages, appraisals, and promotions – are now being implemented!
 As a result, technological adoption is at an all-time high, making HRMS software, payroll management software, and other similar services an unavoidable component of any business.